HackabilityNPO/HackabilityBarilla17-Artu/README.md

 ![](electronics/artu_bb.png)

+We were able to run the motor also powering it at 5V from the USB, without using the step up - the rotation was a bit slower but still usable.

 ### The assembled tool

 As you see below, the plier is connected to the motor, which moves pull a steel thread, thus moving the finger and tightening the plier.
 The motor is connected to the external box (bottom right in the photo), which contains the USB-rechargeable power bank and two buttons on the top of the box for moving backward or forward the motor head.